 Direct Loans are available for you to borrow to offset your tuition and assist you with any educational related expenses.
 The loans are made through the William D. Ford Federal Direct Loan Program and are administered by the U.S. Department of Education.
-Direct Loan Program offers the following types of loans:
+Below are Direct Loan Programs that are offered at Santa Ana College:

-Direct Subsidized Loan – the amount awarded is based on your financial need.
-Interest is charged during the life of the loan, including the time you are in school less than half-time, during grace period, and during eligible periods of deferment.
+The amount awarded is based on your financial need.
+Interest is charged during the life of the loan, including the time you are in school less than half-time, during the grace period, and during eligible periods of deferment.
 The only exception that the interest is waived is while you are enrolled in college on at least half-time basis (6 units).
-To be eligible for Subsidized Loan, you must be enrolling at least half-time (6 units).
+To be eligible for Subsidized Loan, you must be enrolling in 6 approved units.

-Direct Unsubsidized Loan – this loan is not based on your financial need.
-It is available for independent students only (with the exception of dependent students whose parents have been denied a PLUS loan).
-Interest is charged during the life of the loan, including the time you are in school, during grace period, and during eligible periods of deferment.
-To be eligible for Unsubsidized Loan, you must be enrolling at least half-time (6 units).
+This loan is not based on your financial need.
+Dependent students are eligible to borrow up to $2,000 of an unsubsidized loan.
+However, if you are a dependent student and you are not eligible for a subsidized loan, you may borrow up to $5,500 of an unsubsidized loan.
+Interest is charged during the life of the loan, including the time you are in school, during the grace period, and during eligible periods of deferment.
+To be eligible for Unsubsidized Loan, you must be enrolling in 6 approved units.